 Anyone entering or returning to our country must do so through a legal and well vetted process.
 Diversity is important to me and I welcome those from other countries that follow the proper procedures for entering the United States of America.
 Homeland security is extremely important to me and our borders play a huge role in our national security.
 Local municipalities that consider themselves "sanctuary cities" should have to comply with federal officials handling immigration enforcement within their municipality.

 Abortion and Reproductive Healthcare

 I know this can be a very sensitive topic for some and I take it very seriously.
-My stance on abortion is not like most republicans, I am not 100% pro life so please let me explain.
-I am not here to debate if a fetus is a human being, I know that it is.
 Even though it is a very small percentage of abortions, victims of sexual assault should never be forced to carry a child of rape.
 They have been through enough pain and suffering from their attacker(s).
 An imminent threat to the mother's life or long term health is also another case that abortion should be an option.
 Because I do believe in saving the vast majority of pregnancies from abortion, I also fully support ensuring that our Department of Children and Families has the funding and resources to ensure that every pregnant mother is aware of all the resources available to her and every child that enters the foster care or adoption system has the opportunity to live the best possible life.
 We need to make sure that foster parents and those looking to adopt are well vetted to ensure the safety and well being of each child.
 Women also need and deserve to have options available for quality reproductive healthcare regardless of ability to pay and this includes birth control options.